pohl-michel/2D-MR-image-prediction/README.md

  - OF_calc_par.xlsx : contains optical flow computation parameters
  - disp_par.xlsx : contains parameters related to the display of images or figures
  - im_seq_par.xlsx : contains parameters related to the input image seuqnece itself (image dimensions, number of images...)

+The Lucas-Kanade implementation for 2D images in this repository is an adaptation of that for 3D images over there: https://github.com/pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences.

 The cine-MR sequences in the "Image_prediction/input_imgs" folder come originally from a public dataset from ETH Zürich publicly accessible online: [4D MRI lung data](https://bmic.ee.ethz.ch/research/datasets.html).
 We selected 2 sagittal cross-sections for each of the 4D sequences, resampled them so that the resolution becomes 1mm*1mm per pixel, and shifted them so that the first image corresponds to the middle of expiration.
 Please cite the following article if you use that data in your work: "Boye, D. et al. - Population based modeling of respiratory lung motion and prediction from partial information - Proc.
 SPIE 8669, Medical Imaging 2013: Image Processing, 86690U (March 13, 2013); doi:10.1117/12.2007076"